 The current manual processes for hiring, which include classified ads, word-of-mouth, and agencies consume a lot of time and resources.
 These methods are not only incredibly time consuming, but also very costly.
 Take agencies, for instance.
 Despite their high charges, there is little transparency in their dealings with blue collar workers.
 The benefits from the companies are not always passed on to the workers, impacting their retention rates and motivation levels to perform.
 In fact, the interference of such intermediaries has triggered blue collar worker unrest in many parts of the country.

 To grow and scale with speed, companies need tools to deploy large-scale campaigns and access a supply of skilled and semi-skilled employees in local areas.
 Organised hiring processes will also protect these workers from being exploited by middlemen and local agencies, which charge exorbitant fees and yet never find suitable employment for them.

 CXOs of large organisations recognise that effective onboarding lays a foundation for the future success of their employees and increases their retention.
 In fact, companies with a strong onboarding process are able to improve new hire retention by as much as 82% and productivity by more than 70%, according to a Brandon Hall Group report.
 This is the reason onboarding is considered a key feature in the HRMS for the retention and growth of executives.

-What is needed is a simple, mobile-based workflow, which blue-collar employees can use to onboard themselves and become familiar with the process at a faster pace.
-The tech solution needs to allow rapid and easy onboarding, since companies may hire a large number of blue-collar workers within a short span of time.
+What is needed is a simple, mobile-based workflow, which blue collar employees can use to onboard themselves and become familiar with the process at their own pace.
+The tech solution needs to allow rapid and easy onboarding, since companies may hire a large number of blue collar workers within a short span of time.
 Technology can increase operational efficiency by 30%.
-Considering the magnitude of blue-collar hires, this spells huge productivity gains for an organisation.
+Considering the magnitude of blue collar hires, this spells huge productivity gains for an organisation.